Amazon Marketplace

 IPCP (Inbound Preferred Carrier Program) is Amazon's program for preferred transport providers who deliver FBA goods to fulfillment centers.
 Participating carriers receive better terms and prioritization.
 For sellers, choosing an IPCP-certified carrier can reduce shipping costs and improve delivery reliability.

-Open term pageIPIP
+Open glossary pageIPIP

 Items Per Inner Pack